eduardz1/Master-Thesis/chapters/evaluation.typ

   caption: [3D wave field results for a cube of 2 #sym.times 2 #sym.times 2 meters with homogenous wave speed and frequency of 2 mHz], ) <homogeneous-wavefield>

 We now compare the two sparse solvers, cuDSS and @MUMPS (respectively, version `0.6.0` and `5.7.3`), using a cube of 2 #sym.times 2 #sym.times 2 meters with an homogenous acoustic plane wave.
 The resulting wave field can be seen in @homogeneous-wavefield.
 We will focus on a mesh comprised of 100 thousands cells and polynomials of order 3.
 In this benchmarks we are comparing a @CPU only implementation to a @GPU accelerated solver. @MUMPS does have an experimental @GPU accelerated version but due to various issues that would be out of scope here, it is not currently possible to have it work correctly in @HAWEN on the PlaFRIM cluster.
 It would be interesting in the future compare the two again, once it is officially released.
 The benchmarks where run in double precision float, testing in single precision would hinder the atomicity of this new added feature in the software and would require more investigation on the quality of the final results.
 Based on the results from @quad-bench, we can expect a significant improvement in working at lower precisions, but this is left for future works.
+Notice that we do not compare the accuracy of the two solutions.

 When using cuDSS, each @GPU is usually associated to a single @MPI process.
 Oversubscription with @MPI in the cuDSS version of the code requires more changes.
 While conceptually @MPI processes should be used to communicate between processors, with on-socket parallelism being better suited for thread primitives, like OpenMP, both @MUMPS and @HAWEN prioritized @MPI parallelism in their development from the start.
 These choices lead to programs that perform optimally when the balance of @MPI processes and OpenMP threads favors the first.
 In this benchmark we will test different configurations for the standard @CPU case but only the one for the @GPU case.